-Jerkbait fishing is all about the cadence.
-Experiment with different pause lengths between twitches, (twitch…pause.twitch).
-Also try twitching multiple times, (twitch, twitch…pause…twitch).
+Jerkbait fishing is all about cadence.
+Experiment with different pause lengths between twitches, (twitch…pause. twitch).
+Also, try twitching multiple times, (twitch, twitch…pause…twitch).
 Once you catch your first fish of the day, make a mental note of what your lure had been doing prior to the strike.
 Generally, the colder the water, the longer the pauses.
 Sometimes, the fish want pauses as long as 15-30 seconds!

 Small diameter fluorocarbon line is a must for jerkbait fishing for a number of reasons.
-First, since jerkbait fishing is largely a clear-water technique, and since fluorocarbon is difficult for fish to detect, it is the perfect choice.
+First, since jerkbait fishing is largely a clear-water technique, and since fluorocarbon is difficult for fish to detect, it is a perfect choice.
 Also, while it is true that fluorocarbon sinks, you can minimize this effect by using the lightest fluorocarbon possible.
 Plus, it is better than the highly-buoyant monofilament alternative.
-Finally, it is more sensitive, which comes in handy for light biting winter bass.
+Finally, it is more sensitive, which comes in handy for light-biting winter bass.

 We are sorry that this post was not useful for you!

 Let us improve this post!